 Kavanaugh is not above criticism, and the decision to confirm him as the newest justice has serious implications for the future of American law.
 But while the ADL has a role to play in the national discussion about constitutional issues, Kavanaugh is not an extremist or a radical.
 Moreover, the context (whether we like it or not) is primarily not about his fitness for the post or his judicial temperament, but about party affiliation.
 Opinions about Kavanaugh are, with few exceptions, an indicator of loyalty to the Republicans or the Democrats.

-That’s why, in this moment in history, a group like the ADL ought to be even more careful that it might have been in the past to avoid stands that color it as a support group for either political party.
+That’s why at this moment in history a group like the ADL ought to be even more careful than it might have been in the past to avoid stands that color it as a support group for either political party.
 Succumbing to the temptation to join the fray against Kavanaugh without a moment’s hesitation wasn’t just a mistake.
 It was the act of a reckless partisan who doesn’t even feel the need to maintain the pretense that the group he leads has a higher purpose than diving into the daily political scrum.